pyaether/altar-cli/README.md

 # Altar CLI

-Build and run your Aether apps as well as manage your Altar UI components from the command line.
+A CLI for managing Altar UI components to your project.